Expat Tax Blog

 FATCA Form 8938 requires Americans abroad to report foreign financial assets above $200,000.
 Learn the thresholds, what to report, penalties for non-compliance, and how it differs from the FBAR.

-Read MoreFBAR vs. FATCA: What's the Difference and Do You Need Both?
+Read MoreFBAR vs FATCA: Differences & Do You Need Both?

-FBAR and FATCA both require reporting foreign accounts, but they're different requirements with different thresholds.
-Learn which applies to you and how to stay compliant in 2026.
+FBAR and FATCA both require reporting foreign accounts but have different thresholds, forms & agencies.
+Learn which applies to you and stay compliant in 2026.

-Read MoreHow to File US Taxes Online from Abroad: Step-by-Step Guide (2026)
+Read MoreHow to File US Taxes from Abroad: Step-by-Step Guide (2026)

-File your US tax return from anywhere in 6 steps.
-June 15 auto-extension for expats, Form 2555 for the FEIE, FBAR separately by Oct 15.
-Free and paid options compared.
+File your US tax return online from any country.
+June 15 auto-extension, FEIE on Form 2555, FBAR by Oct 15.
+Free and paid options compared for American expats.

 Read More1099 Income Abroad: Tax Guide for American Freelancers Living Overseas